multi-vit/head-first-java/README.md

 | float                        | 32 bits        | varies                    |
 | double                       | 64 bits        | varies                    |

+- The mnemonic I came up with to remember the 8 types of primitives are:
+  > I Love Care Bears Because Fluffy Dinosaurs Suck
 - With some number types, you have to specifically tell the compiler what you mean, or it might get confused between similar looking number types.
 You can use upper or lowercase: